a-karma/Bogor_Workshop/DAY_2/Session1.md

 `Adapterremoval` can do both, remove the adapters and collapse the 50bp fragment you sequenced twice so you get only 1 reads at the end.

+> Question 4:
+>
-> Question: What do you think the index primers are for?
+> What do you think the index primers are for?

 `Adapterremoval` can also do quality trimming.
 This involves removing low-quality bases from the ends of reads (e.g. see how bad the quality is at end of the reads in the first fastqc example).